 The New York State Disclosure Forms are not binding contracts, so please remember: when presented by an agent, you can refuse to sign.
 However, it is important to acknowledge receipt of the form and understand whose interest the agent represents when negotiating.

-Whether you’re buying or selling in New York, contact Byson to be connected with a knowledgeable agent ready to work for your best interests.
+Whether you’re buying or selling in New York, contact Byson to be connected with a knowledgeable real estate agent ready to work for your best interests.